ProvableHQ/workshop/battleship/README.md

 ## 7: Player 2 Takes The 2nd Turn

-We switch the .env back to player 2, and we run the transition function play.
+We switch the .env back to Player 2, and we run the transition function play.

 ```bash
 echo "